lnxjedi/gopherbot/DevNotes.md

 `DevNotes.md` - TODO items and design notes for future development.

 ## To be sorted / filtered
+- TODO: Fix extend namespace message, not in job channel
 - To obtain the `BXXXXXXXX` ID for a webhook, visit the settings page, e.g.: https://myteam.slack.com/services/BC7DLEPA8 <- that's it!
 - Fix history paging; goes to next page if no reply
 - Audit reload cases where something not configured needs to be un-configured, similar to scheduled jobs n->0